bnkc/handlefinder/README.md

 It will be running on localhost ie `127.0.0.1`

-### Starting API
+### Fronend Rquirements

+- Node.js (with `npm`)

 You will need to download the build of the frontend.

 To do this, you will need to cd into frontend and npm install, npm run build, and npm start to run locally
 ```
 cd backend
 uvicorn app.main:app --reload